Noltix-Linux/NoltixOS/README.md

      You may already know this but NoltixOS uses the Calamares Installer to quickly get the OS setup.

+* SDDM built-in

+   SDDM is an great display manager for Linux.
+It is the one that NoltixOS normally comes with.

 # Installation
 1. Grab yourself the ISO image from https://www.naturl.link/awer (Link may change over time, Due to newer versions etc.)
 2. Flash it to an USB Stick.